Tradeoffs and Comparison Complexity: Appendix: Additional Theoretical Results

 \begin{prop} Suppose $\rho$ has a linear differentiation representation and at least 3 attributes are non-null.
 There exists $x,y,w,z\in\mathbb{R}$, such that $x>_{D}y$ and $w\not>_{D}z$, such that $\rho(x,y)<\rho(w,z)$. \end{prop}

-\textit{Monotonicity}.
-Say that a binary choice rule $\rho$ is \textit{weakly monotonic} if $x'>_{D}x$ implies $\rho(x',y)\geq \rho(x,y)$ for any $y\in\mathbb{R}^n$: that is improving a choice option along each attribute cannot lead to a decrease in its probability of being chosen over some other choice option.
+\textit{\textbf{Monotonicity}}.
+Say that a binary choice rule $\rho$ is \textit{weakly monotonic} if $x'>_{D}x$ implies $\rho(x',y)\geq \rho(x,y)$ for any $y\in\mathbb{R}^n$, i.e. improving a choice option along each attribute cannot decrease its probability of being chosen over some other choice option.
 The $L_1$-complexity model satisfies such a monotonicity property, whereas in general, the LDM violates monotonicity.